Zhostt/add_parent/README.md

 Have you ever wanted to make a list of single-parent families?
 Here your dreams come true!

-PS: just dont lool at that through mobile devices.
+PS: just dont look at that through mobile devices.
 You have been warned.

 ## Link to deploy
 ```